ngrx-utils/ngrx-utils/README.md

 * _Does this work with NGRX Dev Tools?_ Yes, it does.
 * _How does it work with testing?_ Everything should work the same way but don't forget if you use the selector tool to include that in your test runner though.

-## ROADMAP
+## ROADMAP to v1

 @ngrx-utils/cli

 * [x] Provide basic ngrx command
-* [ ] Use a config file to store all module action, reducer... declaration file path to continous update and optimize your store when your app scale up
+* [ ] Use a config file to store all module action, reducer... declaration file path to continuous update and optimize your store when your app scale up
-* [ ] Use schematics to scaffolding the full store
+* [ ] Use schematics to scaffolding the full store implement best practices.

 @ngrx-utils/store

-* [ ] Provide custom memoize function for select decorator
+* [ ] Provide custom memoize function for select decorator - Advance

 @ngrx-utils/effects

 * [x] Have better way to filter action instead of calling new Action().type.

+## Future

+* [ ] Investigate using reducer function in Web Worker for large Entities, inspired from [Stockroom](https://github.com/developit/stockroom)